Mahdi-Moosa/mahdi-moosa.github.io/docs/blog/posts/sorting_table_mkdocs-materials.md

 ## Outtro

-*Viola!* You should be good to go!
+*Viola!* You should be good to go!  :saluting_face: